samspills/blerf/content/words/blerfed-it.md

 // this is just some sample code to check highlighting def blerf(name: String): Unit = println(s"Hey, ${name}, did you know that Sam blerfed it?")
 ```

+## To remember in the future {#to-remember-in-the-future}

+-   If the netlify preview build fails but everything works locally, check the hugo version
+-   not all chromastyles are available it seems?
+-   the leading slashes for the logo paths are important

 [^fn:1]: It's me.
 My past self is nerds.